victorpena1/resume/README.md

 VICTOR PENA, M.Sc., MBA, Data Scientist
 ----------
-Houston, Texas ◦ 713.992.4874 ◦ Victor.d.pena.1@gmail.com ◦ github.com/victorpena1 ◦ Linkedin.com/in/victordpena
+Houston, Texas ◦ 713.992.4874 ◦ Victor.d.pena.1@gmail.com ◦ <a href="https://www.github.com/victorpena1">github.com/victorpena1</a> ◦ <a href="https://www.Linkedin.com/in/victordpena">Linkedin.com/in/victordpena</a>

 I am a Data Scientist with a background in the energy sector multi-disciplinary data analysis.
 I am passionate for data-driven decision making and enjoy implementing innovating solutions to business problems.
 Seeking exciting opportunities to leverage data.
 ________________________________________________________________________________________________________________________________________